Steve Nikitaras

-Steven "Steve" Nikitaras (Greek: Stavros Nikitaras; born 31 August 1970) is a former professional cricketer who played at Australian domestic level for both New South Wales and Western Australia.
+Steven Nikitaras (Greek: Stavros Nikitaras; born 31 August 1970) is a former professional cricketer who played at Australian domestic level for both New South Wales and Western Australia.
 A left-arm pace bowler, he went on to play for the Greek national side after the end of his professional career.

 Nikitaras was born in Port Kembla, a suburb of Wollongong, New South Wales, to Greek emigrant parents.
 He did not take up playing cricket until he was 19.
 Batting right-handed and bowling left-arm fast-medium, Nikitaras was shortly afterwards selected for a Wollongong representative team, and within a year had progressed to the Sydney grade cricket competition.
 From the 1993–94 season onwards, he began to be regularly selected for New South Wales second XI matches.
 Nikitaras made his debut for the senior team in a Mercantile Mutual Cup match against Western Australia during the 1996–97 season.
 In the match, played in October 1996 at North Sydney Oval, he failed to take a wicket, but was selected in another one-day match five days later, against Queensland, and again went wicketless.
 Nikitaras' inaugural Sheffield Shield match came against Queensland the following month.
 In the match, played at Bankstown Oval, Sydney, he took 3/76 in Queensland's first innings opening the bowling alongside Phil Alley.